ippocra/ippocra.github.io/_posts/en/2025-10-09-referti-medici-come-i-professionisti-devono-gestirli.md

 * **Administrative fines:** breaching security and retention obligations constitutes a GDPR violation, with penalties of up to **€20 million or 4 % of worldwide annual turnover**.
 * **Reputational risk:** loss or improper disclosure of health reports can erode patient trust and severely damage the professional’s or institution’s image.

-Data‑protection rules and professional secrecy restrict access to medical reports to authorised parties only, based on the necessity principle.
+Data‑protection rules and professional secrecy restrict access to medical reports to authorized parties only, based on the necessity principle.

 #### **Patient (data subject)**